jeffreyyoung/jeffreyyoung.github.io/posts/projects/whistic-profile-page.md

 imageDescription: Whistic Website
 category: projects
 order: 5
 description: After I worked on their home page, Whistic came to me looking to design and build another page of their application.
+exclude: true
 ---

 After my friend and I worked on their home page, Whistic came back looking to design and build another page of their application.